 Also known as uroliths or calculi, bladder stones are rock-like deposits in the urinary bladder.
 The cause of bladder stones is concentrations of certain minerals in the urine.
-The most common types are struvite and calcium oxalate.
-Other less common bladder stones include ammonium urate, calcium-ammonium-phosphate, urate, cystine and compound (stones which contain different materials).
+The most common type is struvite, which accounts for 50% of stones, other types include calcium oxalate, ammonium urate, calcium-ammonium-phosphate, urate, cystine and compound (stones which contain different materials).

 Bladder stones get their name after their mineral formation.
 It is important that your veterinarian identifies which stone(s) your cat has and treats accordingly.
-They form due to the presence of excess quantities of certain minerals in the urine, other contributing factors include persistently infected bladder, genetic predisposition, dietary, portosystemic shunt and urine pH.
+Bladder stones form due to supersaturation of urine.
+Other contributing factors include a persistently infected bladder, genetic predisposition, dietary, portosystemic shunt and urine pH.

 Struvite stones come in two categories, infected and sterile.
 Infected struvite stones are the result of bacteria which produce an enzyme that raises the urine pH, increasing the amount of ammonium and phosphate in the urine.
-Sterile struvite stones are associated with specific diets that contain high levels of magnesium.
+Sterile struvite stones are associated with high magnesium diets.

-Calcium oxalate stones are again they are the result of acidic urine and in the past, struvite stones were by far the most common type of bladder stone to affect cats, however, calcium oxalate stones are now gaining ground.
+Calcium oxalate stones are the result of acidic urine.
+In the past, struvite stones were by far the most common type of bladder stone; however, calcium oxalate stones are now gaining ground.

 Your veterinarian will perform a complete physical examination and obtain a medical history from you.
 The examination will include abdominal palpitation, including the bladder, as stones in the bladder are not palpable, your veterinarian may discover a full bladder as a result of obstruction.